-The closest Amish neighbors frequented our house, usually to use the telephone, but sometimes to ask for rides to somewhere further than they wanted to take their horse and buggy.
-The Amish made their own clothes, grew and raised most of their own food, and attended church in one another’s house.
-They read books and played games for fun, and they worked hard and kept clean houses and spectacularly neat gardens.
-Their lives were simple.
+The closest Amish neighbors frequented our house, usually to use the telephone but sometimes to ask for rides to somewhere further than they wanted to take their horse and buggy.
+The Amish made their own clothes, grew and raised most of their own food and attended church in one another’s houses.
+They read books and played games in their leisure time, and they worked hard almost every day.
+Their lives created my early definition of simplicity.

 When I was 18, someone very close to me went through a painful simplifying of her life.
 I didn’t realize it until many years later, but her life illustrated how busyness and complication seemed to happen by default.
 Unfortunately, not until many years later, I realized that simplicity must be deliberate; otherwise, neither it nor balance will happen consistently in a person’s life.